 Our product sourcing activities are performed by a centralized shared service team that is focused on maintaining our quality standards and identifying cost-effective opportunities to improve production speed and flexibility.
-In fiscal 2021, China sources accounted for approximately 31% of our merchandise cost.
+In fiscal 2022, Vietnam sources accounted for approximately 36% of our merchandise cost.
 We take ownership of merchandise either in the foreign country, at a designated point of entry into the U.S., or at our DC, depending on the specific terms of sale.

-The majority of our merchandise is purchased through suppliers with whom we have established strategic collaborations; these key suppliers represented 82% of our purchases in fiscal 2021 with our largest supplier accounting for 13% of the total.
+The majority of our merchandise is purchased through suppliers with whom we have established strategic collaborations; these key suppliers represented 81% of our purchases in fiscal 2022 with our largest supplier accounting for 14% of the total.

-Since fiscal 2017, substantial work was done to reduce the supply base, with the supplier base count down 31% as of the end of fiscal 2021.
-In fiscal 2022, our focus will be on adding new factories and suppliers to our core suppliers to enhance our overall resiliency in the face of further pandemic-related disruptions.
+Since fiscal 2017, substantial work has been done to reduce the supply chain base and agents, with the supplier base count down 34% as of the end of fiscal 2022.
+In fiscal 2023, our focus will be on adding new factories and suppliers to our core suppliers to enhance our overall diversification and resiliency in the face of further pandemic-related disruptions.
 We intend to leverage new factories with existing vendors to safeguard our future purchases and maintain scale.
 In some instances, we may seek new strategic partners when we deem there is too much risk in an existing relationship.
 We intend to maintain a vast majority of volume with our key suppliers.
 We plan to continue to supplement the remaining volume with a subset of market suppliers to meet any of the unique needs of the Company's brands.

-Even though we do not own the facilities that manufacture our products, to elevate their focus on important areas pertaining to social, health and safety, security and sustainable environmental practices, we require that our manufacturers adhere to our Global Code of Conduct.
+Even though we do not own the facilities that manufacture our products, to elevate their focus on important areas pertaining to social, health and safety, security and sustainable environmental practices, we require that our manufacturers adhere to our Global Vendor Code of Conduct and other standards.
 We believe in a "Continuous Improvement" methodology and work in partnership with our suppliers to help maintain compliance with our standards.
 However, certain zero tolerance violations constitute grounds for locating alternative suppliers or manufacturing resources.
-For more information on our Global Supply Chain governance practices, see our annual Corporate Social Responsibility Report, which is publicly available on www.chicosfas.com.
+For more information on our Global Supply Chain governance practices, see our annual Environmental, Social and Governance ("ESG") Impact Report, which is publicly available on www.chicosfas.com.